|The Vigil@nce team watches public vulnerabilities impacting your computers, and then offers security solutions, a database and tools to fix them.|

 An attacker, who owns a malicious DNS server, can reply with long data to a client application using the getaddrinfo() function of the glibc, in order to trigger a denial of service, and possibly to run code in the client application.

-Impacted products: ArubaOS, Blue Coat CAS, Brocade Network Advisor, Brocade vTM, Cisco ASR, Cisco Catalyst, IOS XE Cisco, Nexus by Cisco, NX-OS, Cisco Prime Access Registrar, Cisco Prime DCNM, Secure ACS, Cisco CUCM, Cisco IP Phone, Cisco Wireless IP Phone, Cisco Wireless Controller, XenDesktop, PowerPath, Unisphere EMC, VNX Operating Environment, VNX Series, ExtremeXOS, BIG-IP Hardware, TMOS, Fedora, QRadar SIEM, Trinzic, NSM Central Manager, NSMXpress, McAfee Email Gateway, McAfee MOVE AntiVirus, VirusScan, McAfee Web Gateway, openSUSE, openSUSE Leap, Palo Alto Firewall PA***, PAN-OS, RealPresence Distributed Media Application, Polycom VBP, RHEL, ROX, RuggedSwitch, Slackware, SUSE Linux Enterprise Desktop, SLES, Synology DS***, Synology RS***, Ubuntu, Unix (platform) ~ not comprehensive, ESXi, VMware vSphere, VMware vSphere Hypervisor, WindRiver Linux.
+Vulnerable systems: ArubaOS, Blue Coat CAS, Brocade Network Advisor, Brocade vTM, Cisco ASR, Cisco Catalyst, IOS XE Cisco, Nexus by Cisco, NX-OS, Cisco Prime Access Registrar, Cisco Prime DCNM, Secure ACS, Cisco CUCM, Cisco IP Phone, Cisco Wireless IP Phone, Cisco Wireless Controller, XenDesktop, PowerPath, Unisphere EMC, VNX Operating Environment, VNX Series, ExtremeXOS, BIG-IP Hardware, TMOS, Fedora, QRadar SIEM, Trinzic, NSM Central Manager, NSMXpress, McAfee Email Gateway, McAfee MOVE AntiVirus, VirusScan, McAfee Web Gateway, openSUSE, openSUSE Leap, Palo Alto Firewall PA***, PAN-OS, RealPresence Distributed Media Application, Polycom VBP, RHEL, ROX, RuggedSwitch, Slackware, SUSE Linux Enterprise Desktop, SLES, Synology DS***, Synology RS***, Ubuntu, Unix (platform) ~ not comprehensive, ESXi, VMware vSphere, VMware vSphere Hypervisor, WindRiver Linux.

-Consequences: user access/rights, denial of service on service, denial of service on client.
+Consequences of an attack: user access/rights, denial of service on service, denial of service on client.

-Provenance: internet client.
+Pirate's origin: internet client.

 Creation date: 16/02/2016.